warbacon/lyn/README.md

 > [!IMPORTANT]
 > Work in progress!

-Lyn is a **dead-simple, lightweight web server** for serving files and browsing directories.
-Think of it as a minimal replacement for Python’s `http.server` — but with a cleaner and more modern interface.
+Lyn is a minimal, fast, and cross-platform web server for serving static files and browsing directories, inspired by Python's `http.server`.

 ## 🚀 Usage